-Unlike some cities, Midlothian isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Midlothian are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Midlothian is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Midlothian is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Midlothian who work in office and administrative support (15.05%), management occupations (12.16%), and teaching (11.35%).
+There are especially a lot of people living in Midlothian who work in office and administrative support (14.24%), sales jobs (12.89%), and management occupations (11.01%).

 Also of interest is that Midlothian has more people living here who work in computers and math than 95% of the places in the US.